-Walk In My Shoes
+Walk In My Shoes c/o Union Label Dept. (AFL-CIO) 815 16th St. NW, Washington, DC 20005

-c/o Union Label Dept. (AFL-CIO) 815 16th St. NW, Washington, DC 20005 ■ n Saturday, November 7, 2020, Joe Biden and Kamala Harris made history when news outlets across the country reported that they had won the U.S. Presidential Election.
+Kimberly Karol (right) was interviewed by MSNBC's Rachel Maddow after she exposed USPS policy changes n Saturday, November 7, 2020, Joe Biden and Kamala Harris made history when news outlets across the country reported that they had won the U.S. Presidential Election.
 Harris was to become the first woman to hold the office of the Vice President.
-She also holds the distinction of being the first African American/Asian-American in that office.
+She holds the distinction of being the first African American/Asian American in that office also holds the distinction of being the first African American/Asian-American in that office.
+Vice President-Elect Harris shattered the glass ceiling, and she and President-Elect Biden did it with the help of labor unions.